 At the end of this article, if you’re still not comfortable converting your existing desk you can always contact us for advice or a quote to convert your existing desk.

 Which is the better option - standing desk or desk converter?

-Take a look at this article by our resident physiotherapist Pauline Wegrzyn outlining the main differences between a desk converter and a full sit stand desk.
+Take a look at this article by our resident physiotherapist Paulina Wegrzyn outlining the main differences between a desk converter and a full sit stand desk.
 She provides some great insight into the major pros and cons of each standing solution.

 Can I convert my existing desk into a sit stand desk?